Mandaris-LLC/react-native-navigation-full-circle/docs/docs/styling.md

 ## Enabling persistent styling properties
 In v2 we added `setDefaultOptions` API for styles that should be applied on all components.

+> `setDefaultOptions` Does not update options of existing component, therefore it should be called before `setRoot`

 ```js
 Navigation.setDefaultOptions({
   topBar: {